rubenfiszel/gym-http-api/README.md

       * Start monitoring
       * param: `instance_id` -- a short identifier (such as '3c657dbc')
         for the environment instance
+      * param: `directory` -- The directory where to store
       * param: `force` (default=False) -- Clear out existing training
         data from this directory (by deleting every file prefixed with "openaigym.")